Skip to main content

 Cassava Tart

-Sweet tart made from grated cassava, coconut cream, sugar, and eggs, baked until golden.
-Popular dessert at Waterfront Restaurant and other establishments.
-Combines traditional cassava with European baking techniques.
+A sweet tart of grated cassava, coconut cream, sugar and eggs, baked until golden.
+It is a regular on dessert menus, including at the Waterfront Restaurant, and it pairs traditional cassava with European baking.

 vegetarianContains: coconutContains: eggsContains: dairy